Zakat: Zakat al-Fitr

 Zakat al-Fitr or Sadaqat al-Fitr is another, smaller charitable obligation, mandatory for all Muslims—male or female, minor or adult as long as he/she has the means to do so—that is traditionally paid at the end of the fasting in the Islamic holy month of Ramadan.
-The collected amount is used to pay the zakat collectors and to the poor Muslims so that they may be provided with a means to celebrate 'Eid al-Fitr (the festival of breaking the fast) following Ramadan, along with the rest of the Muslims.
+The collected amount is used to pay the zakat collectors and to the poor Muslims so that they may be provided with a means to celebrate Eid al-Fitr (the festival of breaking the fast) following Ramadan, along with the rest of the Muslims.

-Zakat al-Fitr is a fixed amount assessed per person, while Zakat al mal is based on personal income and property.
-According to one source, the Hidaya Foundation, the suggested Zakat al Fitr donation is based on the price of 1 Saa (approx. 3 kg) of rice or wheat at local costs, (as of 2015, approximately $7.00 in the U.S.).
+Zakat al-Fitr is a fixed amount assessed per person, while Zakat al-mal is based on personal income and property.
+According to one source, the Hidaya Foundation, the suggested Zakat al-Fitr donation is based on the price of 1 Sa (approx. 3 kg) of rice or wheat at local costs, (as of 2015, approximately $7.00 in the U.S.).